 If Students or Staff become Ill with Symptoms of COVID-19 at School

 The district requires students or staff with a temperature, signs of illness, and/or a positive response to the questionnaire to be sent directly to a dedicated isolation area where students are supervised, prior to being picked up or otherwise sent home.
 Students will be supervised in the isolation area while awaiting transport home and will be separated by at least 6 feet and wearing a mask.
 Students will be escorted from the isolation area to their parent/guardian.
 Students or staff will be referred to a healthcare provider and provided resources on COVID-19 testing.

 Return to School After Illness

-The district has established protocols and procedures, in consultation with the local health department(s), about the requirements for determining when individuals, particularly students, who screened positive for COVID-19 symptoms can return to the in-person learning environment at school.
-This protocol includes:
+The district has established protocols and procedures, in consultation with the local health department(s), about the requirements for determining when students and district staff, who is exhibiting COVID-19 symptoms or tested positive for COVID-19 can return to the in-person learning environment at school.
+View the Return to School Protocols here.

 The district will coordinate with the district physician, Dr. Silverman, and/or the Department of Health to coordinate COVID-19 testing.

 In the event that large-scale testing will need to be conducted at the school, the district administration will work with the following providers:

 - Albany County Department of Health

 The district will notify the state and local health department immediately upon being informed of any positive COVID-19 diagnostic test result by an individual within school facilities or on school grounds, including students, faculty, staff, and visitors of the district.